I'm interested in

 Griffith graduates can travel the world with their occupational therapy qualifications

-You’ll be able to work with individuals, groups and communities in social enterprises, charities, large companies, schools and prisons.
+You’ll be able to work with individuals, groups and communities in hospitals and health services, social enterprises, charities, large companies and schools.
 In fact, you'll be equipped to create the career you want.

 You will find employment opportunities in a variety of workplaces locally, nationally and overseas, including:

 - Hospitals and health services

 As an occupational therapist you may find yourself working closely with medical practitioners, nurses, physiotherapists, speech pathologists, social workers, psychologists, vocational counsellors and occupational health and safety officers.